Fokka-Engineering/libopenTIDAL/README.md

 After reverse-engineering the TIDAL API and documenting all endpoints, I had the idea to write a portable C library.
 The goal was to integrate the OAuth2 Device-Flow, auto-refreshing sessions and all endpoints.

-A python module using openTIDAL is also available and easy to install.
+A python module using openTIDAL is also available and easy to install (currently in development).

 ##### What is implemented?
 * OAuth Log-In/Logout and Automatic Session Renewal